intuitionofmind/tnpy/docs/linalg_basics.md

 We can group all the indices of $T$ into two groups and the associated vector spaces are divided into **domain** and **codomain**.
 $T$ behaves like a matrix mapping from the domain to the codomain.
 For example, a linear map $V\rightarrow{W}$ can be represented by a tensor in $V\otimes{W}^{*}$.

+**Contraction** of two tensors is a combination of these two linear maps, where the contracted indices are the domain and codomain of the first and second tensors, respectively.
+Each pair of indices are nothing but the contraction or action between the dual vector space and its normal one.
+Contraction is the basic operation to "glue" tensors together.
+Note that the inner product of tensors should be more carefully clarified.